bufbuild-ru/docs/docs/generate/tutorial/index.md

 ## Configure your `buf.gen.yaml` file

 To generate code with the Buf CLI, you use a `buf.gen.yaml` configuration file to specify the languages you want to output, the plugins you want to use, and so on.
-This file replaces the various command-line flags that are required by `protoc`.Create a new `buf.gen.yaml` file in the workspace root, and copy/paste the following code into it.
+This file replaces the various command-line flags that are required by `protoc`.

+Create a new `buf.gen.yaml` file in the workspace root, and copy/paste the following code into it.

 ```text
 buf-codegen-tutorial